Periods and harmonic analysis on spherical varieties: The discrete spectrum

-If the stabilizer $\HH_{v^*}$ of a generic point on the dual of $U/(N\cap U)$, modulo the center of $\GG$, has finite character group, then we are done: the variety to which we have unfolded is factorizable.
+If the stabilizer $\HH_{v^*}$ of a generic point on the dual of $U/(N\cap U)$, modulo the center of $\GG$, has finite character group, then we are done with the proof of Conjecture \ref{unfoldingconjecture} in the given case: the variety to which we have unfolded is factorizable.

 If not, it is convenient (for the purpose of this theoretical presentation) to ``fold back'' in order to eliminate the character $\psi$, i.e.\ to do the following:\footnote{Without choosing a base point $v^*$ on $V^*$, the ``folding back'' process admits the following description: We have obtained sections of a certain complex bundle $R^\psi$ over the $k$-points of a vector bundle $\VV^*$ over $\YY$.
 Pull back the $\GGa$-bundle $\mathbf R^\psi$ (and the corresponding complex vector bundle $R^\psi$) to the blow-up $\mathbb B\VV^*$ of $\VV^*$ along the zero section.
 Let $\YY':=\mathbb P\VV^*$ (the projectivization of $\VV^*$); then $\mathbb B\VV^*$ is a line bundle over $\mathbb P\VV^*$.
 There is a $\GGa$-bundle $\XX'$ over $\YY'$ such that the bundle $R^\psi$ over $\mathbb B\VV^*$ is the one obtained by Fourier transforms from the trivial complex bundle over $\XX'$. } if $\widetilde{(\MM\NN)_{v^*}}$ denotes the stabilizer of the line of $v^*$ (necessarily $\widetilde{(\MM\NN)_{v^*}}/{(\MM\NN)_{v^*}}\simeq \ \GGm$ since $\GG$ acts almost transitively on $\VV^*$), and $\UU_0$ denotes the kernel of $v^*$, let $\XX'= \widetilde{(\MM\NN)_{v^*}}\UU_0\backslash \GG$.
 Now we can ``fold back'' to $\XX'$, which brings us to the original setup of a spherical variety for $\GG$, without the line bundle defined by an additive character.
 What we cannot show in general is that the variety $\XX'$ is closer to being ``factorizable'' than the original variety $\XX$; for instance, that its stabilizers have a larger unipotent part.
 However, all of the examples that we have examined show that with correct choices this is indeed the case.